huming2207/on9nmea/README.md

 # On9 NMEA

-Dumb state machine based NMEA parser
+Dumb & tiny state machine based NMEA parser

 "On 9" means "戆鸠" in Cantonese, means "dumb"

-This library only uses `memset()`.
-No other C standard library calls, no heap allocation.
+This library does NOT have any C standard library used.
+Only `size_t` and `uintXX_t` types used.

+Currently, this library only supports RMC and GGA sentences.

 ## Usage